ucla-oarc-web/WebBlocks/template/gallery/README.md

 * Use only for a group of images that are related by purpose; Users assumptions will be that these images are related.
 * If interactive gallery, player controls should be supported.
+* If position is not critical use figure/fig caption to mark up the gallery; if it is use div.
-* Any optional caption should be marked up as a fig caption; html5 stipulates that only one fig caption may be nested in a figure while multiple images can be.
+* If using figure, the optional caption should be marked up as a fig caption; html5 stipulates that only one fig caption may be nested in a figure while multiple images can be.

 ## Responsive Considerations